top of page

 B: And why not?
 Since through life’s little day, our heads such sad effects produce?
 Redeemed from worms and wasting clay, this chance is theirs to be of use

-B: Saints preserve us Murray - what ails thee?
+B: Saints preserve us, Murray - keep thy hand steady! (the instruction fails) What in Beelzebub’s bonnet ails thee?

-Said goblet begins to rise supernaturally and lands atop B's head
+Said goblet begins to rise supernaturally - spilling wine onto a fine Turkish ottoman - lands atop B’s head - the girls run screaming to the scullery

-SBD: Damned impertinent - said spectre wasted a good drop of Burgundy there, my lord
+SBD: Damned impertinent! - the formless ghoul wasted a good drop of Burgundy there

-CSM faints into a sarcophagus - Murray jumps into the ornamental fish pond
+CSM faints into a sarcophagus - Murray flees and jumps into the ornamental lily pond

 B: Give me a sign, Black Friar!
-I know not where the mass of your corruption is buried! - although, in truth, I had a go at digging up the cloisters whilst in my minority
+I know not where the Mass of your Corruption is buried! - verily (pleads on stained ottoman) - ‘twas I who had a go at digging up the cloisters and did disturb your rest - ‘twas but a notion to relieve my creditors and was - I swear on Newstead’s resident holy virgin - no jest!

-The goblet flies - once again supernaturally - into the sarcophagus where Matthews lies - no sound is heard
+The goblet flies - once again supernaturally - into the sarcophagus where Matthews fell - no sound is heard - the friends recover their senses with the aid of a gallon of Regency Punch

-B: I wonder if Matthews has been rescued from earth’s embrace?
-Perchance, the good Friar has found peace atop that massively gifted brain
+SBD: I wonder if Matthews has been rescued from Earth’s embrace?
+Perchance, the good Friar has likewise found peace atop that already massive braincase?

 H: We may be damned, but we must look!

-The friends slowly open the stone coffin - they discover Matthews and the Black Friar's now-reunited corpse debating early church reform and monastic infrastructure
+The lads slowly open the stone coffin - they discover Matthews and the Black Friar’s now-reunited corpse debating early church reform and monastic infrastructure

-B: Come, we shall leave them - the man-miracle Matthews has met his fate, and, one hopes - perchance has found his soulmate
+B: Come, we shall leave them - the man-miracle Matthews has met his fate, and, one hopes, has at last found a worthy soulmate

 The friends head to the scullery - in search of sandwiches, and of wenches